aptise/peter_sslers/README.md

 When requesting a new certificate or importing existing ones, most of this happens behind-the-scenes: a listing of Domains is turned into a unique set of Domain names.

+## A single web application?

+In a perfect world we could deploy the combination of web application (enter data, serve responses) and a task runner (process ACME Server interactions) - but that involves quite a bit of overhead to deploy and run.

+The ACME protocol requires a web-server to respond to validation requests.
+A web-server is a great choice for an admin interface, and to provide a programmatic API.

+The `Pyramid` framework has a wonderful utility called `prequest` (https://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/prequest.html) which allows you to invoke web requests from the commandline.

+Using `prequest`, long-running processes can be easily triggered off the commandline.

 ## Cryptography: Python vs OpenSSL